 “No. Just one is needed to make it, but several maintain it, including the technicians.
 Now let’s get you out and ready for your integration into our ranks!”
 Levitum and the other pillars cheered for the new member.

 Instead of going through the small door present on the sides of the vyrde, the pillars went into the rear compartment of the Vyrde where the two walkers awaited disembarking.
 Now that he was closer to them, Killigan noticed several dozen closed hatches on both ‘pods’ of the walkers.
 If he knew his smithing - and he did - then that would mean these seemingly innocuous constructs held in a massive amount of firepower.
 Although Killigan was uncertain of what, exactly.

 When the vyrde’s back doors slid open into the interior, and ramp dropped down, Killigan was quite surprised, yet again.
+His senses were assaulted by a plethora of lights and rancid odors from metal and sulfur.
+He covered his nose with an arm as he looked around.
 So many people were in this small space of a hangar.
-Catwalks lined the walls and hung above the pillars’ heads; Strange machines with two claws would slid along the underside of the catwalks to lower themselves, grab a container, then move anywhere else in the area.
+Catwalks lined the walls and hung above the pillars’ heads; Strange machines with two claws would slide along the underside of the catwalks to lower themselves, grab a container, then move anywhere else in the area.
 One such claw lowered itself to the newly opened vyrde and stared Killigan directly in the face.
-It had a face of its own, although its was rectangular with rounded top edges and a single, glowing optic in the left slit.
+It had a face of its own, although its ’face ’was a visor was rectangular with rounded top edges and a single, glowing optic in the left slit.
 Its head jittered from side to side while the red laser scanned the boy.
 It seemed to try and grab Killigan multiple times but eventually left to continue its transportation tasks.

 “What was that?!”
 Killigan screamed.